 Are sellers required to accept Certificates of Exemption?

 Sellers are not required to accept Certificate of Exemptions, however most do.
 If the vendor doesn’t accept the certificate, the buyer will have to pay sales tax on the merchandise being purchased.
 In most cases, they will be able to get a credit for the sales taxes paid later on their sales tax filing.

 What steps should a business take to accept a Certificate of Exemption?

-When a business is presented with a Certificate of Exemption, it is the seller’s responsibility to verify the buyer’s information is correct and maintain records to demonstrate the seller’s due diligence.
+When a business is presented with a resale certificate, the burden of proof is on the seller to verify that the buyer’s information is correct and to keep these records.
 Failing to verify this information may put the liability of paying West Virginia sales taxes on the seller.

 Before accepting a Certificate of Exemption from a buyer, the following steps should be taken.